 Guide to Acoustic Guitar Shapes

 The acoustic guitar has seen many forms over its long and colourful history.
 Each shape undeniably has a unique character, in terms of sound, feel and looks.
+In this guide, we’ll highlight the most common acoustic guitar shapes you’ll come and help you choose the best for your style!

 Do you know your Dreadnought from your Parlour?
 As contemporary instruments go, acoustic guitars have been around for quite some time.
 But over the years, they’ve come in many shapes and sizes.